ThomasByr/Phoenyx/helpme.md

 ## ``SandBox`` physics engine

-Since the v0.2.0 you can create a basic physics engine.
+Since v0.2.0 you can create a basic physics engine.
 It handles the creation of new bodies, some collisions and bouncing on the edges of the world boundaries.
 It also gives all bodies a default drawing method but you should create your own by inheriting the Body class and modifying what you want.
 Note that all bodies leaving the world are lost (that applies to bodies that do not teleport around the edges or bounce on the edges of the world).
 Also note that the SandBox has its center be the center of the renderer window.

 ### Physics engine basics